z3h4/useful-commands/HTML & CSS/html.md

 ### Viewport

 - `viewport` is the visible area of a web page.
-- We need this element so our webpages look good on all devices - desktop, mobile etc.
+- We need this element so our webpages look good on all devices - desktops, tablets, mobiles etc.

 ## `<body>` element